bioboot/bggn213_f17/goals.md

 ## Specific Learning Goals
 Teaching toward the specific learning goals below is expected to occupy 60%-70% of class time.
 The remaining course content is at the discretion of the instructor with student body input.
-This includes student selected topics for peer presentation as well one student selected guest lecture from an industry based genomic scientist.
+This includes student selected topics for peer presentation, as well as one student selected guest lecture from an industry based genomic scientist.

 All students who receive a passing grade should be able to: